Yaquina Bay

-Yaquina Bay (/jəˈkwɪnə/ yə-KWIN-ə) is a coastal estuarine community found in Newport, Oregon, United States.
-Yaquina Bay is a semi-enclosed body of water, approximately 8 km² (3.2 mi²) in area, with free connection to the Pacific Ocean, but also diluted with freshwater from the Yaquina River land drainage.
+Yaquina Bay (/jəˈkwɪnə/ yə-KWIN-ə) is a coastal estuarine community found in Newport, Oregon.
+Yaquina Bay is a semi-enclosed body of water, approximately 8 km2 (3.2 mi2) in area, with free connection to the Pacific Ocean, but also diluted with freshwater from the Yaquina River land drainage.
 The Bay is traversed by the Yaquina Bay Bridge.

-There are three small communities that border the Yaquina River and Bay; Newport (population approx. 9,989), Toledo (population approx. 3,459) and Elk City (population approx. 25).
+Two small cities border the Yaquina River and Bay: Newport (population approx. 9,989), and Toledo (population approx. 3,459).
 The Yaquina Bay in Newport is a popular tourist destination along the Pacific Coast Highway.
-It is also an important estuary for the ecology and economy of the area.
+It is also an important estuary for the area's ecology and economy.

-History of Yaquina Bay
+History

 Yaquina Bay is named after the Yaquina Tribe that occupied the territory along the Yaquina River.
-With the railroad addition In the late 1880s, many thought Yaquina Bay would be the commerce center for the Pacific Northwest.
+When the railroad came to the area in the late 1880s, many thought Yaquina Bay would be the commerce center for the Pacific Northwest.
 Wheat, lumber, and other goods were transported to Yaquina Bay as the area began to develop.
-Oyster companies and other merchandise organizations began to take residence in the Bay.
+Oyster companies and other merchants were founded along the bay.